wijesekara12/wijesekara12/README.md

-- 👋 Hi, I’m Malith Lakshan
+👋 Hi, I’m Malith Lakshan

 - 👀 I’m interested in ...
 - 🌱 I’m currently learning everything :)
 - 💞️ I’m looking to collaborate with other content creators
-- 📫 How to reach me ...
+- 📫 How to reach me Twitter - l_wijesekara12

 <!---
 wijesekara12/wijesekara12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.